On/Off-Ramp, and cross-chain Swap via CeFi

 Considerations

-• Since the settlement type is DVP and the source type is EXTERNAL, the funds move from outside Fireblocks.
-As a result, the order creation response includes payment instructions for the rail which you select (e.g., ACH, SEPA, Wire).
+• Since the settlement type is DVP and the source type is EXTERNAL, the funds will move from outside Fireblocks.
+As a result, the order creation response will include payment instructions for the rail which you select (e.g., ACH, SEPA, Wire).

 Use Case: Convert fiat to crypto at a locked rate from a committed quote.
-Funds are already held in the account; no payment instructions are returned in the response, and the provider executes and settles the request immediately.
+Funds are already held in the account; no payment instructions are returned in the response, and the provider will execute and settle the request immediately.

 Settlement Type: Prefunded